 The audit committee will meet formally at least twice a year for the purpose, amongst other things, of considering the appointment, independence and remuneration of the auditors and reviewing the annual statutory accounts and half yearly reports.
 Where non-audit services are to be provided to the Company by the auditors, full consideration of the financial and other implications on the independence of the auditors arising from any such engagement will be considered before proceeding.
 The principal duties of the audit committee will be to consider the appointment of external auditors, to discuss and agree with the external auditors the nature and scope of the audit, to keep under review the scope, results and cost effectiveness of the audit and the independence and objectivity of the auditors, to review the external auditors’ letter of engagement and management letter and to analyse the key procedures adopted by the Company’s service providers.
 All members of the audit committee must be independent non-executive directors.

-The members of the audit committee are Andrew Baddeley, William McKee and Nigel Greenaway.
+The members of the audit committee are Andrew Baddeley, Graham Warner and Nigel Greenaway.
 The audit committee is chaired by Andrew Baddeley.

 The remuneration committee has the primary purpose of determining, within the agreed terms of reference, the Company’s policy on the remuneration packages of the Company’s Chairman, the executive directors, senior managers and such other members of the executive management as it is designated to consider.
 The Remuneration Committee will also have responsibility for determining (within the terms of the Company’s policy and in consultation with the Chairman of the Board and/or the chief executive officer) the total individual remuneration package for each executive director and other designated senior executives (including bonuses, incentive payments and share options or other share awards).
 The remuneration of non-executive directors will be a matter for the Chairman and executive directors of the Board.
 No director or manager will be allowed to partake in any discussions as to their own remuneration.
 The members of the remuneration committee shall be independent non-executive directors.
 In addition, the Remuneration Committee will have the responsibility for reviewing the structure, size and composition (including the skill, knowledge and experience) of the Board and giving full consideration to succession planning.
 It will also have responsibility for recommending new appointments to the Board.

-The members of the remuneration committee are Andrew Baddeley, William McKee and Nigel Greenaway.
+The members of the remuneration committee are Andrew Baddeley, Graham Warner and Nigel Greenaway.
 The remuneration committee is chaired by Nigel Greenaway.

 SHARE DEALING CODE